Living with people who are not 'your people'

 You could always do activities as a flat.

-It can be hard to get to know your flatmates when everyone is at lectures, Welcome events and making friends elsewhere.
-It is important to make an effort to get to know your flat through group dinners, nights out, trips to the pub or cinema.
+It is important to make an effort to get to know your flat through outings, you could have a picnic in the park, explore the campus, go for a group dinner, or a trip to the pub.
 This can be a great way to find out more about them and socialise in an environment outside your stuffy student flat.